 According to Google, some forms of duplicate content are non-malicious.
 This means that the content is not deceptive or was not intentionally duplicated.
 This includes content in discussion forums, eCommerce websites, and printer-only versions of web pages.

 Google has said that duplicate content is not illegal per se.
 However, it can be seen as a sign of spam, low-quality content, or simply lazy publishing.
+This can harm a website’s trustworthiness, a crucial factor in Google’s Search Quality Rater Guidelines (represented by the ‘T’ in ‘EEAT’).

 They also say that there are no guarantees in SEO and that you can’t simply game the system by publishing duplicate content.
-According to Google, duplicate content is ‘not deceptive in origin’.
-So, in most cases, it does not treat it as grounds for penalizing your site.

-There are a lot of different opinions when it comes to duplicate content penalty and whether it can affect your search rankings.
-In general, most experts don’t think there is a duplicate content penalty.
+There are a lot of different opinions when it comes to duplicate content and whether it can affect your SEO.
+While most experts don’t think that websites get penalized for duplicate content, they also believe that Google may see it as low authority and tank your rankings on the SERPs.
+Let’s quickly go through some expert opinions.

-According to Google Search Advocate John Mueller, duplicate content is not necessarily a negative ranking factor.
+According to Google Search Advocate John Mueller, duplicate content is not necessarily a negative SEO ranking factor.
 This means that Google doesn’t actually attach a negative ranking score on content that is duplicated.

 Instead of looking at the authenticity of the content, Google focuses more on search intent.
 This means that the search engine will more likely show content that best answers user queries.
 It doesn’t matter much if this content is original or duplicated.